growilabs/growi-docs/docs/en/guide/features/hackmd.md

 HackMD is an open source tool that allows multiple people to edit a document written in Markdown and preview it in real time.

-By linking with HackMD, GROWI allows multiple people to edit a document under GROWI control at the same time.
+By linking with HackMD, GROWI allows multiple people to edit a document within GROWI at the same time.

 ## Setting up HackMD